 - To read all school notices and bring them to their parents’/guardians’ attention

 - School Uniform should be worn tidily and correctly both at school and between home and school.
 The full school uniform must be worn at all times.
-Shirts are to be tucked in; socks are to be pulled up; heel straps in place.
+Shirts are to be tucked in and socks are to be pulled up.
 Where a situation arises concerning a student’s uniform, written requests for the temporary wearing of non-regulation items must be referred to a Dean or Senior Leadership.

 - Students must wear shoes and socks when wearing school trousers.
 Sandals can only be worn with school shorts.